lichaozhy/tjucs-airank-2025/document/benchmark/034bf6b5-dc18-45da-bfaf-337589125632/profile/README.md

 reliability, comprehensiveness and diversity.

 Reference:
-Zhang, Min and Fu, Xian and Hao, Jianye, and Tang, Hongyao and Zheng, Yan and Han, Peilong:UniEQA & UniEval: A Unified Benchmark and Evaluation Platform for  Multimodal Foundation Models in Embodied Question Answering, 2025
+Min Zhang and Xian Fu and Jianye Hao and Hongyao Tang and Yan Zheng and Peilong Han: UniEQA & UniEval: A Unified Benchmark and Evaluation Platform for  Multimodal Foundation Models in Embodied Question Answering, 2025